-- Action verbs--show what the subject does - · Be, a Helper, Link verbs (BHL)--being, helping, and linking verbs (is, are, am, was, were, has, had, do, does, etc.) - Infinitives--to + verb (to +action verb or to + BHL verb)

-Be sure you circle the verbs in your writings as this step is crucial later in the Checklist Challenge.
+- Be, a Helper, Link verbs (BHL)-being, helping, and linking verbs (is, are, am, was, were, has, had, do, does, etc.) - Infinitives--to + verb (to +action verb or to + BHL verb) - Er Be sure you circle the verbs in your writings as this step is crucial later in the Checklist Challenge.
 However, do not get discouraged if you miss some.
 You do not need to labor over each word, fearful of missing a verb.
 The more you look for the verbs, the better you will get at finding them--and the better you will get at the verb-related CC items.